 Below, you can find information about the right to health in relation to the COVID-19 pandemic as well as reliable and updated information on the global development of the COVID-19 pandemic at WHO’s resource database EPI-WIN.
 We have included some of the WHO regional pages focusing on the development of the pandemic in Africa, the Americas including Latin America and the Caribbean, Eastern Mediterranean including Libya and Syria, South-East Asia and the Western Pacific.
 You can also find highly important information from among others the SPT about responses to the pandemic in contexts where persons are deprived of their liberty.
-We have included information on mental health and psychosocial aspects of the outbreak, as well as information on humanitarian response including food distribution, gender implications and concerns regarding GBV.
+We have included information on mental health and psychosocial aspects of the outbreak, as well as information on humanitarian response including information from UNHCR on refugees and host communities, gender implications and gender-based violence (GBV).
 You can further find information about child protection, prevention and control in schools, and how to help children cope with stress during the pandemic as well as information on how to cope and take care of your own mental health during this crisis.
 Last, you can find information on myths and social stigma.

 The Right to Health

 World Health Organization, Office of the UN High Commissioner for Human Rights

 First of all, we need to be reminded of the fundamental human right to health, meaning that every human being has the right to the enjoyment of the highest attainable standard of physical and mental health.
 As stated by WHO Director-General Dr Tedros Adhanom Ghebreyesus, “the right to health means that everyone should have access to the health services they need, when and where they need them, without suffering financial hardship.
 No one should get sick and die just because they are poor, or because they cannot access the health services they need”.

 During the coronavirus outbreak, it is especially important that we are reminded of this fundamental right.
 Key aspects of the right to health that are particularly important during the coronavirus outbreak include: